Xamarin + Visual Studio

 Yes, it seems impossible but you can build iOS and Android apps alongside Windows apps in Visual Studio.
 Code can also be easily shared with Mac and Windows apps.

-Xamarin is now available for free in all editions of Visual Studio 2015, from Community to Enterprise.
+Xamarin is available in the following editions of Visual Studio

 Check out these frequently asked questions to help resolve any issues you might encounter.

 You can create Android, iOS, and Windows Phone apps - from business logic to user interface - with almost 100% common code using Xamarin.Forms in Visual Studio.
 You can even use our XAML syntax to declaratively build your screens, with styles, behaviors, and triggers.

 Once you've installed Xamarin for Windows you can create, build, test, and debug Android apps from within Visual Studio.

 Learn from Microsoft how to build cross-platform apps for Android and Windows Phone!